fchauvel/MAD/README.md

     * Extract monitoring into a separate simulated entity, which can be configured throughout the settings
     * Format of the logs should be defined by the service itself, not by the factory
     * A test factory shared among simulation test
+    * Unify the logs and report factory into a DataStore